 5. Student support, health and welfare

-The University provides an extensive variety of student support services including academic skills workshops, medical care through its on-site NHS Medical Centre, a free counselling service and (through its Disability and Dyslexia Service) support and advice to disabled students.
-If you have a disability or other support need you are strongly encouraged to disclose it to the Disability and Dyslexia Service link on application so that the University can seek to support you with your needs throughout your studies.
+The University provides an extensive variety of student support services including academic skills workshops, medical care through its on-site NHS Medical Centre, a free counselling service and (through its Disability and Dyslexia Service) support and advice to disabled applicants and students.
+If you have a disability or other support need you are strongly encouraged to disclose it to the Disability and Dyslexia Service on application so that the University can seek to support you with your needs throughout your studies.

 The University values inclusiveness and endeavours to ensure that all applicants and students are treated on the basis of their merits and abilities and that no one suffers discrimination or disadvantage on the basis of their gender, marital status, race, colour, ethnic or national origins, disability, sexual orientation, religion or belief, or age.